 In self-ventilating children with suspected bacterial meningitis or confirmed meningococcal septicaemia, and signs of respiratory distress, the use of a facial mask is recommended to provide 15 litres of oxygen through a mask with reservoir (see Table 6).

-If there is a threat of loss of airway patency, airway opening manoeuvres should pplie. ation of the be applied; positive pressure ventilation through a mask ventilation bag and finally isolation of the airway.
+If there is a threat of loss of airway patency, airway opening manoeuvres should be applied; postrive pressure ventilation through a mask ventilation bag and finally isolation of the airway.

 Stabilization and transport to a paediatric intensive care unit